johndab/fnirs/README.md

-# fNIRS real-time data analysis tool
+# A tool for communication with ISS fNIRS Imagent™ system

 ![](report/app.png)